f5businessdevelopment/bdOtelLab/docs/ex2.md

 During this exercise, you will configure a BIG-IP virtual edition, (using AS3 and Telemetry Streaming) to send metrics to a locally installed Prometheus instance by way of an OpenTelemetry collector.

-The OpenTelemetry Collector service provides a vendor-agnostic proxy to receive, process and export telemetry data.
-It removes the need to run, operate, and maintain multiple agents/collectors.
+The OpenTelemetry Collector service provides a vendor-agnostic proxy to receive, process and export observability data.
 The collector supports open-source observability data formats (e.g. Jaeger, Prometheus, Fluent Bit, etc.) sending to one or more open-source or commercial back-ends.

 The OTel collector is managed via a user-readable YAML configuration file.
 At a minimum, the configuration must include the following three sections:
 - **Receivers** - section with information related to how the collector will receive observability data, (i.e. protocols, endpoint addresses, ports)